-Bobby Jacobs’ hand-carved bowls are sculpted from rare, old, fallen trees in upstate New York.
+Bobby Jacobs’ hand-carved vessels are sculpted from rare, old, fallen trees in upstate New York.
 Trees that have been down 15 – 25 years and over 200-years-old provide the unique textures and exceptional scale that are characteristic of Bobby’s work.
-Because these trees are so rare, it can take up to one year to find one tree that can yield only two bowls.
+Because these trees are so rare, it can take up to one year to find one tree that can yield only two vessels.

 Environmental sustainability is a cornerstone of all Jacobs’ work: by using trees that have fallen, the natural beauty of the forest is protected.
 Unused sections of the fallen trees are left on the ground, preserving the delicate ecosystem.
 This remaining wood leaves a physical layer of organic materials above the ground, providing shelter, nesting and bedding materials to a variety of wildlife.